 Some banks report the activity of authorized users to the credit bureaus, so parents who want to help their children build credit sometimes will add them as authorized users to their accounts.
 Or, if one spouse has a low credit rating, the partner with the higher rating might add the other as an authorized user for the same purpose.
 Not all card issuers report the activity of authorized users to credit bureaus, so be sure to confirm their practices before adding someone to your account.

 Joint accounts are more common in relationships that involve equal financial responsibilities.
 Credit card issuers typically do not allow a joint account holder to be added after an account already exists, so both parties need to apply at the same time.
 Both parties share in the benefits and responsibilities just as they would with a joint bank account.

 Managing a joint credit card is easier when both account holders have similar spending habits and financial goals.

 Banks That Offer Joint Accounts

-Not all card issuers off joint accounts as an option.
-As of 2019, US Bank and PNC Bank were two examples of credit card issuers that still offered the option.
+Not all card issuers offer joint accounts as an option.
+As of 2019, US Bank and PNC Bank are two examples of credit card issuers that still offer the option.
 Most other popular banks have moved away from the practice, but they do allow account holders to add authorized users.
 If getting a joint credit card account, be sure that this is what you're getting.
 Policies and practices change frequently, so issuers may add or remove the option for joint accounts at any time.

 For a joint account, both cardholders will need to supply their personal information on the application, and the card issuer will run a credit check on both applicants.
 The credit scores and credit backgrounds of both applicants will be considered when the issuer decides whether or not to approve the application and what terms and limits will be set if it is approved.
 No matter how good your credit is, you should expect a low credit limit and a high interest rate if your co-signer has poor credit.